-Welcome to the Canterbury Christ Church University, Library and Learning Resources blog
+Welcome to the Canterbury Christ Church University, Library Services blog

-Whether you’re a student, a member of staff or a visitor, we are proud to deliver an outstanding and enriching library and learning experience.
-An experience that both inspires and empowers you to discover, research and disseminate knowledge.
-In January 2021 we received the prestigious Customer Service Excellence award for the services we provide.
+Whether you’re a student, a member of staff, or a visitor, we are proud to deliver an outstanding and enriching library and learning experience—one that inspires and empowers you to discover, research, and disseminate knowledge.
+We are also proud to have received Customer Service Excellence accreditation for the sixth consecutive year, recognising the quality of the services we provide.

 We have three libraries in locations across Kent.
 Our libraries are not just places to take out textbooks.
 They are places to learn and become inspired.
 They are thriving and friendly communities.
 They are places you’ll want to be.
-You’ll get to know our community if you read our blog; we passionately support events such as LGBT+ History Month, Pride, Black History Month, One World Week and more.
-It’s not just our staff who write on the blog, you’ll find blogs written by our students too.
+You’ll get to know our community if you read our blog; we passionately support events such as LGBT+ History Month, Black History Month, Disability History Month and more.
+It’s not just our staff who write on the blog; you’ll find posts written by our students too.
 If you are interested in writing for us, please get in touch (steve.peters@canterbury.ac.uk).

 The library at the Salomons Institute (Tunbridge Wells), holds a specialist collection covering clinical psychology and mental health care.
 It offers a variety of study spaces, an IT suite, wi-fi coverage, PCs, loanable laptops and printing services.